Aniljhaaa/AI-Development/README.md

 # AI-Development
-A comprehensive collection of Artificial Intelligence resources, projects, tutorials, algorithms, and real-world implementations.
+A <a href="digitalissimple.com">comprehensive</a> collection of Artificial Intelligence resources, projects, tutorials, algorithms, and real-world implementations.